MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/get-coordinates-size-web-element.md

 ---
-title: Get coordinates and size of a web element | Microsoft Docs
+title: Get the coordinates and size of a web element | Microsoft Docs
-description: Get coordinates and size of a web element
+description: Get the coordinates and size of a web element
 author: georgiostrantzas
 ms.service: power-automate
 ms.topic: article